 Birth control options: Things to consider

-If you're considering using contraception, you have various birth control options.
+If you're considering using birth control (contraception), you have various options.
 To help pick the right method of birth control for you and your partner, consider the following questions.

 Birth control options may include:

-It's also important to be aware of emergency contraception — such as the morning-after pill (Plan B One-Step or Next Choice) — which can be used to prevent pregnancy after unprotected sex.
+It's also important to be aware of emergency contraception — such as the morning-after pill (Plan B One-Step, Next Choice or Ella) — which can be used to prevent pregnancy after unprotected sex.

-How do different types of birth control work?
+How do the different birth control options work?

 Various types of birth control work in different ways.
-Birth control may:
+Birth control methods may: